paragonie/paseto/docs/Rationale-V3-V4.md

 since Ed25519 already includes public key with the hash function when signing messages.
 Therefore, we can safely omit this extra step in `v4.public` tokens.

+## Miscellaneous Changes

+### Define Mechanism for Extending PASETO for non-JSON Encodings

+PASETO serializes its payload as a JSON string.
+Future documents **MAY** specify using PASETO with non-JSON encoding.
+When this happens, a suffix will be appended to the version tag when a non-JSON encoding rule is used.

+> For example, a future PASETO-CBOR proposal might define its versions as `v1c`, `v2c`, `v3c`,
+> and `v4c`.
+The underlying cryptography will be the same as `v1`, `v2`, `v3`, and `v4`
+> respectively.
+Keys **SHOULD** be portable across different underlying encodings, but tokens
+> **MUST NOT** be transmutable between encodings without access to the symmetric key (`local` tokens)
+> or secret key (`public` tokens).

+### Consistent Rules for Footer Parsing

+In versions 3 and 4, if a footer is provided, it **MUST** decode to a valid JSON string.
+This ensures that footer processing is consistent across PASETO implementations.

 ## Questions and Answers

 ### Why Not AES-GCM in `v3.local`?